 Je suis un autre, Catherine Gaudet (2014)

 The half-human, half-animal couple that Catherine Gaudet presents in Je suis un autre confounds expectations.
 Shifting between conflict and embrace, this androgynous couple evolves in fits and starts.
 The movement is implosive, the dynamism heightened and the energy constant.
 Even when intertwined, the human forms take on plant-like appearances.

-Attention to sensations is at the heart of Benoit Lachambre's creative work, which, through its meticulous study of perception, attempts to break down the barriers of the imagination and free the body from preconceptions.
-Beyond the principle of transformation, the metamorphosis in Snakeskin implies the coexistence of several bodies, the joint presence of multiple states caused by different relationships to the space and live music.
+Attention to sensations is at the heart of Benoit Lachambre's creative work which, through its meticulous study into perception, attempts to break down the barriers of the imagination and release the body from its preconceptions.
+Beyond the principle of transformation, the metamorphosis in Snakeskin implies the coexistence of several bodies, the joint presence of multiple states caused by different relationships to the space and the music, performed live.
 By adjusting his relationship to gravity through suspension or resilience, interacting with a network of horizontal wires, Lachambre plunges us into a multi-sensory somatic experience.

 A lecturer in the Department of Dance at the Université du Québec à Montréal since 1984, Geneviève Dussault teaches movement analysis, body rhythm and the history of dance.
 She has a master's degree in dance from York University, Toronto (1991), which deals with the comparative analysis of Baratha-Natyam and Baroque dance.
 She is also certified in movement analysis by the Laban / Bartenieff Institute of Movement Studies.
 1996).
 She has worked as a choreographer-performer in contemporary and baroque dance and has performed in Canada and Europe with the support of the Quebec Council of Arts and Letters.

 Selection of excerpts

 This Course was launched thanks to the support of General Secretariat of Ministries and Coordination of Cultural Policies for Innovation (SCPCI)